HMS Sans Pareil (1887): Service history

 She was commissioned at Chatham on 8 July 1891 to take part in manoeuvres, and then went into reserve.
-She was posted to the Mediterranean Fleet in February 1892, serving on this station until April 1895 when she paid off and was named as port guard ship at Sheerness.
+She was posted to the Mediterranean Fleet in February 1892, leaving Spithead for the Mediterranean on 7 March 1892 to replace Victoria as the flagship of George Tryon, Commander in Chief of the Mediterranean Fleet.
+Sans Pareil served on this station until April 1895 when she paid off and was named as port guard ship at Sheerness.
+On 7 April 1897, the Medina-class gunboat Slaney was swept onto the moored Sans Pareil's bows by a strong current in Sheerness harbour.
+While San Pareil was undamaged, Slaney's hull was holed, and the gunboat was run ashore to avoid sinking.